 Effecting change to the healthcare system at the organizational, community, state and national levels.
 Patient care is increasingly influenced by administrative and policy decisions made at the organizational, community, state, and national levels.
 Such decisions and actions as the selection of a new EHR system by hospital administration, the implementation of new communicable disease reporting requirements by a county health department or the passage of massive federal legislation like the Affordable Care Act all have profound effects on healthcare delivery in the clinical setting.
 In the study of clinical informatics, clinicians learn how to participate and effectively influence these important decisions as clinical representatives on project teams, advisory boards and legislative liaisons.

-Programs in Clinical Informatics
+Degree and Certificate Programs in Clinical Informatics

 The graduate Certificate in Applied Clinical Informatics is designed for participants with a healthcare background (clinical, administrative or technical) and focuses on the challenges in the development and application of healthcare technology in a variety of clinical settings.
 The program will review current topics in Clinical Informatics of concern to all who work with healthcare technology and its impact on the care of patients.
 The goal of the program is to provide participants with useful knowledge and applicable skills to make a positive impact on the delivery of healthcare through the use of appropriate technology implementation.

-Students interested in more in-depth knowledge of Applied Clinical Informatics can pursue the Masters in Clinical Informatics.
+Students interested in more in-depth knowledge of Clinical Informatics can pursue the Masters in Clinical Informatics.
 The first year of the program mirrors the content of the graduate Certificate program.
-The second year will further the students’ knowledge of advanced Applied Clinical Informatics with a more in-depth experience with data analytics, healthcare technology security, interoperability topics, an evaluation of informatics research and culminating in an Applied Clinical Informatics capstone project in a healthcare setting.
+The second year will further the students’ knowledge of advanced Clinical Informatics with a more in-depth experience with data analytics, healthcare technology security, interoperability topics, an evaluation of informatics research and culminating in an Applied Clinical Informatics capstone project in a healthcare setting.

 - Certificate Program and Master’s Degree, Year 1